SATHISHB04/Experiment-1/README.md

 ![Screenshot (4)](https://github.com/user-attachments/assets/fdc83951-ba1d-43a6-b730-c5cf322289f9)

 ## Result
+To demonstrating the if...else statement is completed successfully.
+The program correctly decides between two possible execution paths based on a given condition.

 ## d) Aim
 To demonstrate the working of the switch statement, which is used to select one of many code blocks to be executed.